Mental Health Ministries

 Nearly every person sitting in the pews has been touched in some way by mental illness.
 And yet individuals and families continue to suffer in silence or stop coming to their faith community because they are not receiving the support they so desperately need.
 They become detached from their faith community and their spirituality, which is an important source of healing, wholeness and hope in times of personal darkness.
 THERE IS HOPE!

 Mental Health Ministries is an interfaith web based ministry to provide educational resources to help erase the stigma of mental illness in our faith communities.
 Our mission is to help faith communities be caring congregations for people living with a mental illness and those who love and care for them based on the “Caring Congregations” five step model of education, commitment, welcome, support and advocacy.

-You are encouraged to sign up to receive our periodic e-Spotlights that provide timely information and links to resources addressing spirituality and mental illness.
-While we are not able to provide referrals or information on programs in specific areas, we do encourage you to share what you are doing for our It Worked For Us section of the website.
+You are encouraged to sign up to receive our periodic Spotlight newsletter that provides timely information and links to resources addressing spirituality and mental illness.
+We encourage you to share what you are doing by emailing us at firstname.lastname@example.org.
 We can learn from each other as we work together to erase the stigma of mental illness in our faith communities.